 How Intermittent Fasting (IF) and Eating Disorders are Similar

-Whether IF is technically an eating disorder or not is irrelevant.
+Is intermittent fasting an eating or not is irrelevant.
 What really matters is the “why?”

 One’s intention for fasting is infinitely more important than how we classify or label diet culture’s latest attempt to police how we nourish ourselves.